Block encoding of matrix product operators: Conclusion

 \section{Conclusion}

-Our block encoding method is generally applicable, since every Hamiltonian can be decomposed in a matrix product operator.
-Moreover, for every Hamiltonian and corresponding MPO representation, our block encoding technique's computational cost grows only linearly with the system size and quadratically with the virtual bond dimension, offering a potential advantage with respect to LCU in terms of one- and two-qubit gates.
-In section \ref{sec_applications} we have shown one specific example of computational advantage in the case of a Hamiltonian equal to the tensor product of sums of local Pauli gates.
+Our block encoding method is generally applicable since typical Hamiltonians of interest can be represented as matrix product operators.
+Moreover, our block encoding technique's gate decomposition cost grows only linearly with the system size and quadratically with the virtual bond dimension, offering a potential advantage compared to LCU.
+In section \ref{sec_applications} we have shown one specific example of a circuit size advantage in the case of an exponentially decaying XY model.

-The scaling of the ancillary qubits, however, limits our algorithm's speed-up.
-The signal processing operator is indeed composed of multi-controlled gates acting on the ancillaries, meaning that, with the current technologies, it incurs a cost growing exponentially with the number of ancillaries.
-Hypothetically, with further technological developments both in the hardware and quantum gates decomposing techniques, we might need to reconsider our cost analysis with potentially greater advantages.
+The signal processing operator can have different implementations, as we have shown in section~\ref{sec_QET}, and it incurs a cost growing linearly or quadratically with the number of ancillaries, depending on the chosen implementation and the presence of one extra auxiliary qubit \cite{da_Silva_2022, Zindorf_2024, Vale_2024}.

+As previously mentioned, each matrix encoded into a larger unitary must have a bounded norm.
+Encoding directly $\mathcal{H}$ in a larger unitary requires $\norm{\mathcal{H}} \leq 1$.
+In our case, we need to normalize each matrix $\mathcal{M}[A^{(\ell)}]$ individually, causing an equivalent rescaling of the Hamiltonian by the factor $N_{\text{MPO}}$ defined by Eq.~\eqref{eq_def_N_MPO}.
+The required renormalization is a general issue of block encoding and is not specific to our MPO approach.
+We remark that the spectral norms of the individual matrices $\mathcal{M}[A^{(\ell)}]$ are typically easier to calculate than $\norm{\mathcal{H}}$.
+However, $N_{\text{MPO}}$ grows exponentially with $L$, which causes an exponentially small success probability for our method in the asymptotic limit.
+Nevertheless, in appendix~\ref{appendix_p_success} we have shown how rescaling $\mathcal{H}$ could partially solve this issue when considering finite systems.

+Instead, the final success probability for a QET circuit is not directly impacted by the normalization factor, which appears in the polynomial transformation argument, see Eq.~\eqref{eq_p_success_qet}.
+Still, an exponential suppression of the eigenvalues might bring some practical disadvantages.
+This is currently the biggest limitation of our method, but we have been wondering if a different MPO implementation could help to reduce the norm $\Vert \mathcal{M}[A^{(\ell)}]\Vert$, for example considering gauge symmetries of the MPO.
+We have decided to leave this question for future work.

 A possible future project might focus on generalizing our protocol to Hamiltonians defined on two-dimensional lattices and their \emph{projected entangled-pair operator} representation, inspired by isometric tensor networks \cite{Zaletel_2020} to construct the unitary dilations.
 This is particularly promising since the qubit topologies of modern quantum computers are often likewise two-dimensional grids.